QMCPACK/qmcpack/docs/introduction.rst

 are very welcome, both from new users of QMC and from those experienced with other QMC codes.

 A main development focus is the creation of a single performance portable version of the code.
 All features will consequently be available on all platforms, including accelerators (GPUs) from NVIDIA, AMD, and Intel.
-The internal design is being updated for greater simplicity.
-Overall we expect this to increase performance and improve the overall consistency and robustness of the code.
-It will also enable us to remove legacy implementations.
+These new implementations are currently referred to as the ``batched code''.
+As the initial batched implementation in matured, observables and other functionality will be prioritized based on feedback received.

 Documentation and examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This manual describes the core features of QMCPACK that are required for
+This manual describes the core features of QMCPACK that are required for routine research calculations and standard QMC workflows,
-routine research calculations and standard QMC workflows, i.e., the VMC and DMC methods, auxiliary field QMC, how to
+i.e., the VMC and DMC methods, auxiliary field QMC, how to obtain and optimize trial wavefunctions, and simple observables.
+This
-obtain and optimize trial wavefunctions, and simple observables.
-This covers at least 95% of use cases.
+covers at least 95% of use cases, and nearly all production research calculations.

-Because of its history as an academically developed research code, QMCPACK contains a variety of additional QMC methods, trial
+Because of its history as an academically developed research code, QMCPACK also contains a variety of additional QMC methods,
-wavefunction forms, potentials, etc., that, although far from critical, might be very useful for specialized calculations or
+trial wavefunction forms, potentials, etc., that, although far from critical, might be very useful for specialized calculations or
 particular material or chemical systems.
-These “secret features” (every code has these) are not actually secret but simply lack
-descriptions, example inputs, and tests.
-You are encouraged to browse and read the source code to find them.
-New descriptions will
+If you are interested in these please ask - generally the features are immature, but we
-be added over time but can also be prioritized and added on request (e.g., if a specialized Jastrow factor would help or a
+might have historical inputs available.
+New descriptions will be added over time but can also be prioritized and added on request
-historical Jastrow form is needed for benchmarking).
+(e.g., if a specialized Jastrow factor would help or a historical Jastrow form is needed for benchmarking).

 .. bibliography:: /bibs/introduction.bib